Quantifying entropy production in active fluctuations of the hair-cell bundle from time irreversibility and uncertainty relations: One variable irreversibility in active hair-bundle fluctuations

 We now discuss irreversibility and entropy production in active mechanosensory hair cells from the bullfrog's ear.
-Hair cells work as cellular microphones that transduce mechanical vibrations evoked by sound into electrical signals~\cite{hudspeth1989ear}.
-They are endowed with a tuft of cylindrical protrusions $-$the hair bundle (Fig.~\ref{fig:1}A)$-$ that serves both as sensory antenna and as active oscillator that amplifies sound~\cite{hudspeth2014integrating}.
-In experimental recordings of spontaneous hair-bundle oscillations, only the position of the bundle's tip $X_1$ sis measured (Fig.~\ref{fig:1}B).
+In experimental recordings of spontaneous hair-bundle oscillations, only the tip position $X_1$ of the bundle is measured (Fig.~\ref{fig:1}B-C).
+Hair-bundle oscillations take the shape of relaxation oscillations corresponding: an alternation of fast jumps between two extreme positions interspaced by dwell times.
 Measuring $X_1$, we can only estimate $\sigma_1$, which provides a lower bound to the total steady-state entropy production rate $\sigma_{\rm tot}$.
+We later compare this estimate to that obtained for a passive bistable system in a thermal bath (Fig.~\ref{fig:1}D).

+In the following, we make use of autoregressive (AR) models for the whitening transformation.
+More precisely, we obtain the transformed time series $\xi_i^F$ ($\xi_i^R$) as the difference between the observed values of the forward (backward) time series and the forecast of that value based on an AR model of order $m=10$.
+Parameters of the model are determined from fits of the AR-model to the time-reversed series of positions.
+The residual time series $\xi_i^F$ and $\xi_i^R$ (Fig.~\ref{fig:1}B-D, center column) obtained from the whitening transformation are uncorrelated (Fig.~\ref{fig:1}B-D, right column) and are therefore i.i.d. processes in good approximation.

+We find that the irreversibility measure $\hat{\sigma}_1$ given by Eq.~\eqref{eq:finalbound} distinguishes active hair-bundle fluctuations ($\hat{\sigma}_1>0$) from passive fluctuations of a bistable system ($\hat{\sigma}_1\simeq 0$).
+Note that the estimate saturates to a plateau when the time series is long enough, in practice here longer than $10$s.
+Using a population of 182 hair cells that showed spontaneous hair-bundle oscillations~\cite{barral2018friction}, we obtain an exponential distribution of $\hat{\sigma}_1$ with mean value $3\,k_{\rm B}/\text{s}$ (Fig.~\ref{fig:2}B).
+Interestingly, this result depends on the sampling frequency $f_{\rm s}$ (see Appendix~\ref{app:iii}): irreversibility is maximal in the range $f_{\rm s}\sim (200-600)\text{Hz}$ where its value goes up to $4.3\,k_{\rm B}/\text{s}$.
+This frequency dependency may provide additional information about timescales of the underlying active process~\cite{si}.

+We further quantify differences in irreversibility in typical examples of: (i) active oscillatory hair bundles (Fig.~\ref{fig:3}A, top); (ii) hair bundle that we were brought to quiescence upon exposure to a drug (gentamicin) that blocks the transduction channels (Fig.~\ref{fig:3}A, middle); (iii) noisy signals produced by the recording apparatus when there is no hair bundle under the objective of the microscope (Fig.~\ref{fig:3}A, bottom).
+To further characterize differences in irreversibility, we apply the local irreversibility measure defined as which obeys $\hat{s}_1(\xi)\geq0$ for all $\xi$~\cite{shiraishi2016universal}, and $\hat{\sigma}_1=\int \text{d}\xi\hat{s}_1(\xi)$.
+We find that for all the analyzed values of $\xi$, the local irreversibility of active oscillations is $\sim\!10^{3}$ times larger than for passive oscillations and experimental noise.